jazzyjackson/MIXINT/roadmap.md

 0.4.0 brings self-editing functionality and the use-case of prototyping programs in any language for remote execution.
 Every component can open an editor to inspect, customize, or extend the source code.
 CodeMirror will include its own vim-key bindings and all the syntax themes.
 A CodeMirror will be able to watch the source for updates to be notified if file changes on disk before overwriting.
 Being able to take advantage of git diffs and merge operations is a long way away, but plausible.

 TeleFork will open a ContextFeed on the output of an executable so you can watch results live and immediately move program output into other contexts.
 Error output and info on the executable (git hash, sha hash) are included in the output files: stdin.txt, stdout.txt, stderr.txt, exit.txt, fork.json, and if the executable doesn't launch at all: error.json.
-This allows you to immediately grab the PID of a launched process and share the output with others before the program exits.
+This allows you to immediately grab the PID of a launched process and share the output with others even before the program exits.

 Alternately, a terminal-emulator-like-interface is provided to interact with programs in a more traditional style.